mscaudill/tabbed/paper/paper.md

 reading DSV files.
 Plus (+) and minus (-) indicates package support or lack of support for each feature respectively. \label{tbl: table1}

-Given that pandas `read_csv` most closely matches with Tabbed's capabilities, we tested tabbed's read speeds against pandas in \autoref{fig: figure2}.
+Given that pandas `read_csv` most closely matches with tabbed's capabilities, we tested tabbed's read speeds against pandas in \autoref{fig: figure2}.
 For this test, we selected the `python` engine in pandas rather than the `c` or `pyarrow` engine for parsing files.
 This is important because these alternative